Current Academic Year

 The 3rd Early Career Researcher’s Training School (TS) on “Human Security in a Globalizing World” was organized and hosted between 15-19 February 2021, by ADA University’s Centre of Excellence in EU Studies under the aegis of the GCRF COMPASS Project and Jean Monnet Chair Dr Anar Valiyev.
 The TS has been tailored to offer an opportunity for research development, capacity building, exchange of ideas and network-building for PhD and postdoctoral students working in the field of security.
 Security phenomenon from broader approaches has been reviewed during the week, while considering security threats where the security landscape is influenced by and has possible implications across different sectors such as the economy, the environment, geopolitics, migration, gender equality.

 Conducted digitally this year, the international Training School has brought together participants and experts from Azerbaijan, Belarus, Tajikistan, UK, US and Uzbekistan.
 Insightful and engaging programme included presentation and discussion of papers submitted by the selected participants by appointed discussants, skill workshops by senior scholars and keynote lectures by the leading experts in the field.
 The list of the prominent international experts who have enriched the discussion throughout the week include but is not limited to Professor Mary Kaldor, an Emeritus Professor of Global Governance and Director of the Conflict Research Programme in LSE IDEAS at the London School of Economics and Political Science, Jean Monnet Chair Dr Anar Valiyev, Dean and Professor at ADA University, Professor Elena Korosteleva, Principal Investigator of the GCRF COMPASS and co-founder/ co-director of the Global Europe Centre at University of Kent, Dr Farid Shafiyev, Ambassador and Chairman of the Centre of Analysis of International Relations, Dr Mary Martin, Director of the UN Business and Human Security Initiative at London School of Economics and Political Science.
 The programme of the TS can be found here.
-The additional information about the participants is available here.
+The videos of the sessions can be found here and the additional information about the participants is available here.

 2019-2020 Academic Year